weenie-walker-games/achievements/README.md

 ## Project Status
-Most recent video completed is Video 2.
-The first two achievements have been coded and implemented.
+Most recent video completed is Video 3.
+The first three achievements have been coded and implemented.
 NOTE: Due to licensing requirements, the achievement sounds have not been implemented in game with the line of code that actually plays the sounds  commented out.

 ## To-Do List: